Potential Head Drop Solution

 Variables Used

-Head Loss due to Friction - (Measured in Meter) - The Head Loss due to Friction occurs due to the effect of the fluid's viscosity near the surface of the pipe or duct.
+Head Loss due to Friction - (Measured in Meter) - The Head Loss due to Friction refers to the reduction in pressure (or head) that occurs as fluid flows through a pipe or hydraulic system.

-Length of Pipe - (Measured in Meter) - Length of Pipe describes the length of the pipe in which the liquid is flowing.
+Length of Pipe - (Measured in Meter) - The Length of Pipe refers to the measurement of the pipe from one end to the other.

-Specific Weight of Liquid - (Measured in Newton per Cubic Meter) - Specific Weight of Liquid represents the force exerted by gravity on a unit volume of a fluid.
+Specific Weight of Liquid - (Measured in Kilonewton per Cubic Meter) - The Specific Weight of Liquid refers to the weight per unit volume of that substance.

-Diameter of Section - (Measured in Meter) - Diameter of Section is the diameter of the circular cross-section of the beam.
+Diameter of Section - (Measured in Meter) - The Diameter of Section refers to the length of the segment that passes through the center of the circle and touches two points on the edge of the circle.

 STEP 1: Convert Input(s) to Base Unit